emu-russia/pureikyubu/wiki/gba.md

 `emulation.debugger` (false by default) opens the debugger window together with the machine.
 The portable debug interface - the JDI node and the MCP transport - comes up either way, and `F2` opens and closes the window at any time.

+`video.lcdEffect` (true by default) is dmgemu's LCD effect, and both machines get it: the frame the frontend puts on the screen is the blend of the machine's frame with the frame before it (`(previous >> 1) + (current >> 1)`, one channel at a time), which is the ghosting a real LCD shows while the picture moves.
+The blend looks at the frame that was shown, not at the machine's, so a trail left by a moving sprite decays by half every frame while a still picture settles within a few of them; the buffer starts black, so the first frames fade in.
+The effect lives in the frontend (`gba_sdl.cpp`) and only there: `FrameBuffer()` still returns the clean frame, which is what the screenshots and the debug interface read.

 ## Tests